Orthographic Constraint Satisfaction and Human Difficulty Alignment in Large Language Models: Results

 Figure~\ref{fig:scaling_budget} reveals a performance hierarchy across model families.
-Proprietary models achieve F1 scores 2.0--2.2$\times$ higher than the largest open-source configuration we tested, with the cross-family gap substantially exceeding improvements from parameter scaling within the Qwen family.
-Such disparity between architectural and scale effects indicates that constraint satisfaction depends on factors beyond standard parameter scaling.
-The disproportionate benefit in proprietary models may reflect architectural innovations, specialized training objectives, or larger training datasets; we cannot disentangle these factors without access to proprietary details.
+Proprietary models achieve F1 scores 2.0--2.2$\times$ higher than the largest open-source configuration tested.
+Within the Qwen family, scaling from 4B to 32B yields an 83\% F1 improvement (0.187 to 0.343), far less than the cross-family gap.
+Constraint satisfaction depends on factors beyond parameter scaling alone, though the specific drivers (architectural innovations, training data composition, tokenizer design, or optimization procedures) cannot be disentangled without access to proprietary details.

 \paragraph{Precision-Recall Decomposition of Performance Differences}